SCI.help › Equipment

 → Full comparison: Best Intermittent Catheters After SCI (2026) — hydrophilic vs closed-system vs coudé vs compact, free samples, and insurance coverage.

 See the Bladder Management article for clinical guidance.
 This section covers specific products, supplier tips, and community recommendations.
-Your catheter choice has a real impact on comfort, UTI rates, and daily life — it's worth finding the right one.
+Your catheter choice has a real impact on comfort, UTI rates, and daily life.

 Intermittent Catheters